lawrennd/old_talks/_ml/includes/overdetermined-inaugural.md

 \newslide{}

 \notes{The solution was proposed by Pierre-Simon Laplace.
-His idea was to accept that the model was an incomplete representation of the real world, and the manner in which it was incomplete is *unknown*.
+His idea was to accept that the model was an incomplete representation of the real world, and the way it was incomplete is *unknown*.
 His idea was that such unknowns could be dealt with through probability.}

 \include{_physics/includes/laplace-portrait.md}
 \include{_physics/includes/laplaces-determinism.md}